A. S. Atwal: Death

-On 23 April 1983, while serving as the DIG of Police Jalandhar range, Atwal visited the Golden Temple to pray.
-While leaving the Darbar Sahib, he was shot and killed by a lone gunman.
+While leaving the Golden Temple, Atwal was shot and killed by a lone gunman.
 Two others were critically injured.
 The killing took place in broad daylight metres away from his bodyguards and official car.
 Immediately after the shootout, Atwal's bodyguard and car driver escaped in his car.
 A group of Punjab Armed Police jawans were stationed nearby but instead of nabbing the assassin, they also fled along with the crowd from the shooting spot.
-The militants from inside the temple came out to celebrate around Atwal's body and fired celebratory shots in the air.
-His corpse remained on the temple steps for several hours, and the Police force did not pick it up fearing further firings from the militants.
-Punjab CM Darbara Singh then telephoned Bhindranwale asking to allow the dead body to be picked up to which he agreed.
+Some news outlets reported that militants from inside the temple came out to celebrate around Atwal's body but no such incident was reported in the CBI investigation nor reported by any eyewitness accounts in the police report.